 - Close the Receiver R820T options window for the signal channel, move the new site window out of the way (don’t close it) and go back to the main Unitrunker Window.

 Now that we have added the signal receiver and decoder we will add the voice receiver.

 - Press the 'Add new receiver' button once again, and then on the bar that pops up click on the RTL2832 button.

 - Set the “RTL Device” to the second RTL-SDR dongle you have plugged in.

-- As in the previous steps enter that units PPM correction value under “Correction”, enable “Drift Correct”, enable “Baseband AGC”, enable “Auto Gain” and set the sample rate to 2.048 msps.
+- As in the previous steps enter that units PPM correction value (only required for non-TCXO dongles) under “Correction”, enable “Drift Correct”, enable “Baseband AGC”, enable “Auto Gain” and set the sample rate to 2.048 msps.